 The factor limiting Samarkand’s growth as a tourism destination was infrastructure because there simply isn’t enough space in the historic centre to develop large, international standard hotels and supporting facilities.
 Silk Road Samarkand’s developers took the opportunity to regenerate a 260 ha site around the old rowing canal, about 20 minutes drive from the UNESCO monuments.
 In doing so, they have created a completely new tourist zone which nevertheless complements the original.

 All the hotels within the complex opened to the public on 20 September.
 These include two long-awaited 5* hotels, the first luxury properties in the city.
 Samarkand Regency Amir Temur, named after Uzbekistan’s national hero who made Samarkand the capital of his vast 15th-century empire, has joined the Leading Hotels of the World (LHW) group.
-It’s the first hotel in Central Asia to have been given membership of this prestigious club.
+It’s the first hotel in Central Asia to have been given the membership in this prestigious club.
 Chinese brand Minyoun has opened two hotels here, one 5* and the other 4*; the art-themed Savitsky Plaza; four wellness hotels; and an eco-village with 14 wooden villas.
 The eco-village is powered by its solar farm, part of the complex’s commitment to sustainability.
-Shared between all the hotels, and open to day trippers as well as hotel residents are pool bars and nightclubs, concept restaurants and cafes, and a selection of high-end spa and wellness facilities, exactly what you need after a hot and tiring day of sightseeing.
+Shared between all the hotels, and open to day trippers, as well as hotel residents, are pool bars and nightclubs, concept restaurants and cafes, and a selection of high-end spa and wellness facilities, exactly what you need after a hot and tiring day of sightseeing.

-The majority of guests staying at Silk Road Samarkand will be business travellers: the state of the art congress facilities have been built so that Samarkand will serve as Central Asia’s main hub for meetings, incentive travel, conferences, and events (MICE).
+The majority of guests staying at Silk Road Samarkand will be business travellers: the state-of-the-art congress facilities have been built so that Samarkand will serve as Central Asia’s main hub for meetings, incentive travel, conferences, and events (MICE).
 In addition to the SCO summit, other major international events are already in the calendar, including UNWTO’s General Assembly in 2023.
 The opening of the city’s extraordinary new international airport terminal, which is designed to look like an open book, in spring 2022 makes Samarkand easier to reach than ever before.

 It’s not all work and no play at Silk Road Samarkand, however, because the crown of the site is not its hotels or conference facilities but rather the Eternal City, an oriental fairytale brought to life.
 Designed by Uzbek artist Bobur Ismailov, it combines replica monuments, performance spaces, places to eat, studios for artists and craftsmen, and boutiques selling stunning handmade clothes, homeware, and gifts.
-The smell of freshly baked non (Samarkand’s traditional flat, round bread) wafts on the air, you meet musicians, dancers, and puppeteers in the streets, and can immerse yourself completely in the intangible cultural heritage of Uzbekistan.
+The smell of freshly baked non (Samarkand’s traditional flat, round bread) wafts in the air, you meet musicians, dancers, and puppeteers in the streets, and can immerse yourself completely in the intangible cultural heritage of Uzbekistan.

 - Turkish Airlines flies to Samarkand four times a week via Istanbul, and there are also international flights to the city with flyDubai, Aeroflot, and Uzbekistan Airways.